AureliaBett/airbnb-clone-project/README.md

 ### Input Validation & Sanitization

 APIs will validate and sanitize incoming data to prevent injection attacks (e.g., SQL injection, XSS).
 This helps maintain the integrity of the system and prevents malicious code execution

+## CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) is a development practice that automates the process of building, testing, and deploying code.
+With CI/CD, every change pushed to the repository is automatically tested and, if successful, deployed to the staging or production environment.

+### Why is it Important?

+Faster Development: Automates repetitive tasks like building and testing so developers can focus on writing features.

+Improved Quality: Ensures that bugs are caught early through automated testing.

+Consistency & Reliability: Reduces manual deployment errors by providing a standardized process.

+Faster Feedback: Developers get immediate feedback on whether their changes work as expected.

+### Tools for Implementation

+GitHub Actions → Automates build, test, and deployment workflows directly within GitHub.

+Docker → Provides containerized environments for consistent deployments across machines.

+Jenkins / GitLab CI → Alternatives that can handle complex pipelines for larger projects.